Schedule your LASIK Consultation

 No Sales Pressure

-On average, an experienced and conscientious LASIK surgeon like Dr. Meyer will reject up to 20% of applicants due to general eye health or condition of the cornea, so he won’t be pressuring you into a hasty or unwise decision.
-The purpose of the LASIK Consultation is to find out if you’re a good candidate.
-Then it’s up to you to decide what your next step should be.
-Dr. Meyer may also suggest alternative procedures if you are not a good LASIK candidate.
+On average, an experienced and conscientious LAISK surgeon will reject up to 20% of applicants due to general eye health or the condition of the cornea.
+The purpose of the LASIK consultation is to find out if you are a good candidate; not to sell you something.
+After the consultation, it’s up to you to decide what the next step should be.
+If LASIK isn’t right for you, our surgeons might suggest alternate procedures.

 What Happens At The Free LASIK Consultation?